 Below you can find the CentOS pre-installed VDI images for VirtualBox to download.
-You can download them free from the faster network and attach to VirtualBox to make it work.
-We have simplified the installation and update process by this pre-installed image.
+You can download them free from the faster network and attach them to VirtualBox to make it work.
+We have simplified the installation and update process with this pre-installed image.

 For Developers, besides Git 2.18, you will get the version control systems viz., Mercurial 4.8 and Subversion 1.10.
 The default python implementation on the CentOS 8 is Python 3.6, but you will have to install it externally.
 Other languages & platforms include Node.js 10.1, PHP 7.2, Ruby 2.5, Perl 5.26, and SWIG 3.0.

 CentOS 8 also includes server basic programs like MariaDB 10.3, MySQL 8.0, PostgreSQL 10, PostgreSQL 9.6, and Redis 5.
 It also includes Apache HTTP server 2.4 and Nginx server 1.14 too.
-For the Desktop users, the GNOME Shell interface updated to version 3.28 with the Wayland as a default display server.
-You can opt-out for the conventional X.org as your display server.
+For Desktop users, the GNOME Shell interface was updated to version 3.28 with Wayland as a default display server.
+You can opt-out of the conventional X.org as your display server.

-For server admins, the most significant change is the replacement of iptables with nftables and the proper back end for your firewalld daemon will be nftables.
-There are not any significant changes as you’re upgrading from CentOS 7.x to 8, but make sure to use the correct syntaxes as iptables are replaced with the nftables.
+For server admins, the most significant change is the replacement of iptables with nftables, and the proper back end for your firewalld daemon will be nftables.
+There are no significant changes as you’re upgrading from CentOS 7.x to 8, but make sure to use the correct syntaxes as iptables are replaced with the nftables.

-Overall CentOS 8 will have something that most of the Linux distro lovers were looking for, but we recommend safety as you will be on your own if you’re upgrading from CentOS 7.x to 8.
+Overall, CentOS 8 will have something that most Linux distro lovers were looking for, but we recommend safety as you will be on your own if upgrading from CentOS 7.x to 8.
 Don’t forget to take a complete backup of your production server.
 Create an inventory of the installed applications.
-Make a fresh CentOS 8 installations and port all your data from the backup to the live production server as it will ensure the safety of your server and stability to your server.
+Make fresh CentOS 8 installations and import all your data from the backup to the live production server, as it will ensure the safety of your server and stability.